pfsense/docs/source/monitoring/interface-status.rst

 Interface Status
 ================

-**Status > Interfaces** shows each interface, along with various statistics about them.
+In the pfSense®webGUI, **Status > Interfaces** shows each interface, along with various statistics about them.

 For each interface, this screen will show the status (Such as up/no carrier), MAC address, IP address, Subnet mask, Gateway (if relevant),